 It is mandatory to attend a credit counseling session through a court-approved service.

 Consult bankruptcy attorney who will file the petition for you.

 Filing for bankruptcy in California is a complex process.
 It is the last resort for someone who is in the dire need of debt relief.
 If you are a debtor struggling to repay your debts, you can file the petition under Chapter 7 or Chapter 13.
 However, which one is right depends on your eligibility, and unique situation.
-Hence, it is advisable to consult an experienced bankruptcy attorney who can guide you through the entire process.
+Hence, it is advisable to consult an experienced bankruptcy lawyer San Diego CA who can guide you through the entire process.